 This character, a villain, would remain Huntress until the Crisis on Infinite Earths storyline.
 Pre-Crisis, she stole Plymouth Rock and faced off with another Huntress, Helena Wayne.
 After the Crisis, stories about this character focused more on her pre-Huntress life.
 In the Young All-Stars series, for example, this character, Paula Brooks, appeared as her younger persona, Tigress.
 Although Paula Brooks continues to appear in comic books and in other media, she usually doesn’t do so as Huntress.

 Huntress In The Bronze Age: Helena Wayne

 image via DC

 The next Huntress in our history made her debut during the Bronze Age of comic books.
 In the early 60s, during the Silver Age, DC writers invented Earth-Two, an alternate universe, as an explanation for character changes.
 The earlier Golden Age stories, per explanation, took place in that universe.
-(These multi earths, of course, would later be cratered into one with the Crisis on Infinite Earths storyline.)
+(These multi earths, of course, would later be cratered into one with the Crisis on Infinite Earths storyline and ultimately, the finale.)

 So in Earth-Two, Batman and Catwoman had a daughter, Helena Wayne.
 Paul Levitz, Joe Staton, and Paul Layton created the character, who made her debut in 1977’s All Star Comics #69 (nice) and DC Super Stars #17.
 (Both comics came out the same day.)
 After–spoiler alert–Catwoman dies, her daughter decides to avenge her death.
 She brings the party responsible to justice, and since it goes so well, she decides to continue fighting crime as the Huntress.